HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 |    Kanji Time follows a compositional layout model inspired by page-based rendering engines and document frameworks.
 |    Each page element implements a RenderingFrame that is responsible for measuring, laying out, and rendering itself or its children.

-Kanji Time provides a set of built-in packaged frames from rendering common content, such as vector graphics and formatted text, to a PDF.
+Kanji Time provides a set of built-in packaged frames for rendering common content, such as vector graphics and formatted text, to a PDF.

 .. rubric:: Layout Model Contents
     :heading-level: 2